Armed militants abduct 3 ONGC employees from rig site in Assam | Headlines

 The official said all the three were young employees, hailing from Dibrugarh and Jorhat.

-''The abducted employees were taken by the miscreants in an operational vehicle belonging to ONGC.
-Later, the vehicle was found abandoned near the Nimonagarh jungles close to the Assam-Nagaland border,'' ONGC said in another tweet. ''A complaint has been lodged by ONGC with the local police.''
-ONGC has been exploring and producing oil and gas in the Upper Assam region since the early 1960s.
+ONGC has been exploring and producing oil and gas in Upper Assam since the early 1960s.

 ''Higher officials of the State Police are on the site.
-Local administration has been informed about the incident and ONGC is in constant touch with the higher authorities,'' it added.
+The local administration has been informed about the incident and ONGC is in constant touch with the higher authorities,'' it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)